What are the most important things to know about Kaletra?

 - Diabetes and high blood sugar ( ).

-- Increases in the levels of certain fat (cholesterol and ) levels in your blood.
+- Increases in levels of cholesterol and

 - Increased bleeding in people with hemophilia.